 Some of these predictions may have turned out to be true.
 But sadly, the most simple thing is often the first to go.
 Namely — a smiling wife.

-I know life has plenty of challenges, and surely there are plenty of moments in which a smile is not appropriate, but you know what I mean… we find it way too easy to be negative, find the worst part of each day to focus on, and, well, be not particularly pleasant – especially around the men who
+I know life has challenges, and surely there are plenty of moments in which a smile is not appropriate, but you know what I mean… we find it way too easy to be negative, to focus on the worst part of each day, and, well, be not particularly pleasant – especially around the men who

 have the privilege to be are married to us.